MatthiasZepper/gh-api-confine/README.md

 - **Customizable action:** Define how **GH API Confine** should respond when your API quota falls below a specified threshold.
 Choose between three modes:
   - **Peep (Observe):** Take no further action beyond checking the quota.
   - **Sleep (Wait):** Delay the completion of the step until shortly after your API quota renews, maximizing the chances of successful job completion.
-Set the `alarm` input to limit the maximum sleep time to go easy on your Github spending.
+Set the `alarm` input to limit the maximum sleep time to go easy on your GitHub spending.
   - **Sweep (Terminate):** Immediately terminate the workflow run to prevent further API usage if your quota is too low.

 ## Usage